tock/tock/doc/reference/trd104-syscalls.md

 ---------------------------------

 The Read-Only Allow class is very similar to the Read-Write Allow class.
-It differs in two ways:
+It differs in some ways:

 1. The buffer it passes to the kernel is read-only, and the process MAY freely read the buffer.
 2. The kernel MUST NOT write to a buffer shared with a Read-Only Allow.
+3. The *allow number*s in the Read-Only Allow are independent from those in the Read-Write Allow.

 The semantics and calling conventions of Read-Only Allow are otherwise identical to Read-Write Allow: a userspace API MUST NOT depend on